michaelthorne/michaelthorne.github.io/about.md

 </blockquote>

 I’ve read some [amazing books](https://kindle.amazon.com/profile/Michael-Thorne/146993) which have been an inspiration to me during my career.
-These are just a few of my favourite:
+These are a few of my favourite:

 * [Designing With Web Standards](http://en.wikipedia.org/wiki/Designing_with_Web_Standards) by Jeffrey Zeldman
 * [Adaptive Web Design](http://adaptivewebdesign.info) by Aaron Gustafson
 * [Responsive Web Design](http://www.abookapart.com/products/responsive-web-design) by Ethan Marcotte
-* [Man’s Search for Meaning](http://www.amazon.com/Mans-Search-Meaning-Viktor-Frankl/dp/080701429X) by Viktor E. Frankl

 One of the things that I like most about the industry in which I work is how people share what they do.
 They provide insight into how and why they designed a product or website.
 They create tools to improve our workflow, most of which are free to